athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Blue Viper (Level 16).md

     desc: "`pf2:1`  Blue Viper Interacts to draw an injury poison and applies it to a weapon he is holding."

   - name: "Toxic Escape"
-    desc: "`pf2:2`  Blue Viper Interacts to draw an inhaled poison, deploys the poison in a smoke cloud that provides concealment in a 5-foot emanation, then [[Actions/Sneak|Sneaks]] up to his Speed.
+    desc: "`pf2:2`  Blue Viper Interacts to draw an inhaled poison, deploys the poison in a smoke cloud that provides concealment in a @Template[emanation|distance:5], then [[Actions/Sneak|Sneaks]] up to his Speed.
 He is not exposed to the inhaled poison."

 ```